phalcon/documentation/docs/filter-validation.md

 ```

 ### InclusionIn
-Check if a value is included into a list of values
+Check if a value is included in a list of values

 ```php
 <?php